 - Marketing Expertise in a unique range of functional capacities—lead generation, social media, content management, digital channel connections, product marketing, marketing research, marketing strategy, etc.

 - Key skills- creative thinking, copywriting and communications, problem-solving, analytical ability, attention to detail, and leadership skills.

 What Is a Marketing Consultant Salary?

-Why Would Companies hire a Marketing Consultant?
+Why Would Companies Hire a Marketing Consultant?

 Sometimes companies need assistance with their marketing as their current strategy looks flawed.
 That's where a marketing consultant comes into play.
 Usually, they have a wide range of services to offer, besides the versatility and know-how to grow businesses, helping them reach their full marketing potential.

-A skilled consultant can bring a holistic approach for large and small companies, helping them identify roadblocks and workarounds.
+A skilled consultant can bring a holistic approach to large and small companies, helping them identify roadblocks and workarounds.
 Here are three significant reasons when it makes the most sense for companies to hire a marketing consultant.